 \subsection{Semi-smooth algorithm for frequent elements approximation}

-Our algorithm builds a smooth-histogram for the $L_2$ norm, and partitions the stream into buckets accordingly.
+We construct a smooth-histogram for the $L_2$ norm, and partition the stream into buckets accordingly.
 It is known that the $L_2$ property is a $(\epsilon,\frac{\epsilon^2}{2})$-smooth function~\cite{BO07}.
-Using the method of Charikar et al.~\cite{CCF02}, separately on each bucket, with a careful choice of parameters, we are able to approximate the $(\gamma,\epsilon)$-frequent elements problem on a sliding window (Figure~\ref{alg:freq}).
+Using the method of Charikar et al.~\cite{CCF02}, separately on each bucket, with a careful choice of parameters, we are able to approximate the $(\gamma,\epsilon)$-frequent elements problem on a sliding window (Fig.~\ref{alg:freq}).